srpillai/myStocks/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is Stock Market app that let's you look up stock quotes and financial information and save it to a database.

+Uses Ruby on Rails with a database.

+## Built With:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies

-* Configuration
+* Rails version 6.0

-* Database creation
+* CSS & Bootstrap- for styling

-* Database initialization
+* Database sqlite3 version 1.3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Author:

+* Radhakrishnan Pillai - Initial work @ LaunchCode 2020

+## License:

+* This project is licensed under the MIT License

+## Acknowledgments:

+* Inspiration: LC 101 - LaunchCode @ Rockhurst University, Kansas City, MO.